-On August 26, 2016, the FASB issued ASU 2016-15 ("ASU 2016-15"), Classification of Certain Cash Receipts and Cash Payments, which clarifies and provides specific guidance on eight cash flow classification issues with an objective to reduce the current diversity in practice.
-This standard will be effective for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years with earlier adoption permitted and is to be applied on a retrospective basis.
-The Company has certain cash payments and receipts related to debt extinguishment and distributions from equity method investments that will be affected by the new standard.
-The Company does not anticipate that the adoption of ASU 2016-15 will have a material impact to our consolidated financial statements.
+On January 1, 2018, the Company adopted accounting guidance under 2016-15 ("ASU 2016-15"), Classification of Certain Cash Receipts and Cash Payments, which clarifies and provides specific guidance on eight cash flow classification issues with an objective to reduce the current diversity in practice.
+The Company has certain cash payments and receipts related to debt extinguishment that are affected by the new standard.
+The Company has historically classified distributions received from equity method investments under the cumulative earnings approach.
+As such, there was no impact due to application of the new guidance.
+The Company applied the new guidance on a retrospective basis.

-On November 17, 2016, the FASB issued ASU 2016-18 ("ASU 2016-18"), Restricted Cash, which requires that the statement of cash flows explain the change during the period in the total of cash, cash equivalents and amounts generally described as restricted cash or restricted cash equivalents.
-This standard will be effective for public companies for fiscal years beginning after December 15, 2017, and interim periods within those fiscal years and all other entities for fiscal years beginning after December 15, 2018 and is to be applied on a retrospective basis.
-This standard addresses presentation of restricted cash in the consolidated statements of cash flows only and will have no effect on our reported consolidated financial condition or results of operations.
+On January 1, 2018, the Company adopted accounting guidance under ASU 2016-18 ("ASU 2016-18"), Restricted Cash, which requires that the statement of cash flows explain the change during the period in the total of cash, cash equivalents and amounts generally described as restricted cash or restricted cash equivalents.
+This standard addresses presentation of restricted cash in the consolidated statements of cash flows only.
+Restricted cash represents purchase price deposits held in escrow for potential hotel acquisitions under contract and escrow reserves such as reserves for capital expenditures, property taxes or insurance that are required pursuant to the Company's loans.
+The Company applied the new guidance on a retrospective basis.

-On January 5, 2017, the FASB issued ASU 2017-01 ("ASU 2017-01"), Definition of a Business, which will likely result in more acquisitions being accounted for as asset acquisitions across all industries, particularly real estate, pharmaceutical and oil and gas.
-Application of the changes would also affect the accounting for disposal transactions.
-The changes to the definition of a business will likely result in more of the Company's property acquisitions qualifying as asset acquisitions, which will permit capitalization of acquisition costs.
-This standard will be effective for public business entities with a calendar year end in 2018 and all other entities have an additional year to adopt.
-The Company has adopted this guidance as of 2017.
+On January 5, 2017, the FASB issued ASU 2017-01 ("ASU 2017-01"), Definition of a Business, which resulted in more acquisitions being accounted for as asset acquisitions across all industries, particularly real estate, pharmaceutical and oil and gas.
+Application of the changes also affect the accounting for disposal transactions.
+The changes to the definition of a business resulted in more of the Company's property acquisitions qualifying as asset acquisitions, which permits capitalization of acquisition costs.
+This standard was effective for public business entities with a calendar year end in 2018 and all other entities have an additional year to adopt.
+The Company adopted this guidance as of 2017.
 The adoption did not have a material impact on our consolidated financial statements.